ChickenGuard Automatic Chicken Coop Door Review (2023)

 |Weather Temperatures||14°F (-10°C)||14°F (-10°C)||-4°F (-20°C)|

-The Premium Eco model is exactly the same as the Premium but is an environmentally friendly product made using recycled materials.
-It comes with a slick, rigid black housing that actually fits the door style better than the dull grey units.
+The Premium Eco model is the same as the Premium but is an environmentally friendly product made using recycled materials.
+It has a slick, rigid black housing that arguably fits the door style better than the dull grey units.
+Unfortunately, the Eco edition is discontinued, so we could not test it.

 The Extreme model is made for extreme weather conditions, like Canadian winters or summers in Death Valley.
 They are manufactured with military grades, and the electronics are fully encapsulated in epoxy resin.

-All models starting from the Premium have both light sensors and timers.
-You can configure the light sensor and timer together so that the automatic door will close at a specific time, even when it's still overly light outside.
+Starting from the Premium model, all openers come with both light sensors and timers.
+You can configure the light sensor and timer together so that the automatic door will close at a specific time, even when it’s still overly light outside.

 New Features of the P5 / X5 / S5